 Four years after being convicted of a federal charge of hacking into a political opponent’s website, West New York Mayor Felix Roque’s son Joseph has been elected by the town’s Democrats to run their town-wide committee.
-The local Democrats had their annual reorganization meeting on June 13 and chose the young Roque to lead their group, which helps choose and endorse local and statewide candidates from the party.
+The local Democrats had their annual reorganization meeting on June 13 and chose the young Roque to lead their group, which helps select and endorse local and statewide candidates from the party.

 Roque was 23 when convicted.
 His father was charged with similar crimes but ultimately acquitted in a jury trial.

 The words “federal charges” and “Hudson County politics” might seem made for each other, given how many local officials have faced governmental run-ins and spent time in jail (including four mayors in the last eight years).
 But not many have fulfilled their sentences and then run the local political party.

 The government’s complaint said that in 2012, Joseph Roque gained unauthorized access to a website, recallroque.com, set up by a political rival of his father, former Freeholder Jose Munoz.
 The complaint also alleged that the two identified, harassed, and intimidated others who worked with the recall website.